 We've got all the technical stuff taken care of.
 Now let’s talk about the price and refund policy of each service.

-Proton VPN has a two-tiered price plan.
-The Proton VPN Free plan is, of course, free.
-The least-expensive paid plan (Proton VPN Plus) is reasonably priced at $3.99 per month for a 30-month subscription.
-This is not only cheaper than ExpressVPN, but it edges into the “cheap VPN” category.
+Proton VPN has a two-tiered price plan, plus a free plan.
+Proton VPN Plus is reasonably priced and not only cheaper than ExpressVPN, but it edges into the “cheap VPN” category.

 Refunds – Proton VPN offers a 30-day refund policy.
 However, they will only refund a prorated portion of the fee you paid.
-For example, you sign up for the Plus plan, paying $8.00 per month.
-You request a refund after 15 days.
-You would receive a prorated refund (in this case $4.00 instead of $8.00) instead of a full refund.
+For example, you sign up for the monthly Plus plan, and request a refund after 15 days.
+You would receive a prorated refund, which would be roughly half of the subscription fee you paid.

 ExpressVPN pricing is simpler.
 They give you the entire service at all times.
 The only variable is that they offer cheaper prices for longer commitments.

-While ExpressVPN prices are usually around $8.32 per month with the one-year plan, you can get a nice discount with this coupon for three months free and 49% off.
+While ExpressVPN prices are usually higher than with most VPN providers, you can get a nice discount with this coupon for four months free and 61% off.
 Here are the discounted prices with the coupon:

 Refunds – Unlike Proton VPN, ExpressVPN will give you a 100% refund if you cancel within 30 days of signing up.
 Simply cancel and request a refund — and you will get all of your money back (not a pro-rated amount).

-Assuming you go with the longest subscription term to get the best price for each service, Proton VPN's 2-year subscription is significantly cheaper than the ExpressVPN discounted price you can get with our exclusive coupon at the end of this article.at $6.67.
+Assuming you go with the longest subscription term to get the best price for each service, Proton VPN's 2-year subscription is significantly cheaper than the ExpressVPN discounted price you can get with our exclusive coupon at the end of this article.

 So to recap, ExpressVPN offers a better refund window, but Proton VPN has a better price.
 Given that the overall price of a VPN subscription is more important than the refund policy, Proton VPN gets the nod here.